ShubeeOro/nginx-2420/assignment3_Kevin_Ding.md

 </html>
 ```

+Save the file afterwards.

 ### Step 5.
 Creating up a new server block
-We will be creating a new server block to hold all our configurations.
-The server block will also be in a different file.
+We will be creating a new file for our server block.
+A server block defines how nginx will process requests based on the configuration file.
+The server block will  be in a different file, not in the ```nginx.conf```.
 We will need to create two directories:
 - ```/etc/nginx/sites-available```
 - ```/etc/nginx/sites-enabled```